Ehud Ben Zvi

-Ehud Ben Zvi (born 1951) is a historian of ancient Israel, esp. in the Achaemenid period, a scholar of the Hebrew Bible, with a focus on Social Memory.
-He is Professor Emeritus in the Department of History, Classics and Religion at the University of Alberta.
+Ehud Ben Zvi is an Argentina-born Canadian historian of ancient Israel focusing on the Achaemenid period and a scholar of the Hebrew Bible with a focus on Social Memory.
+He is Professor Emeritus in the Department of History, Classics and Religion at the University of Alberta, where he worked for the span of his entire academic career.

+Education

-Ben Zvi graduated from the Hebrew University in Jerusalem with a BSc, the Open University of Israel with a BA, and Tel Aviv University, MA before obtaining his PhD from Emory University under Gene Tucker.
+Ehud Ben Zvi was born in Carlos Casares, Province of Buenos Aires, Argentina.
+He moved to Israel and graduated from the Hebrew University in Jerusalem with a BSc, the Open University of Israel with a BA, and Tel Aviv University, MA before obtaining his PhD from Emory University under Gene Tucker.